projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 "compatible with `0.24.3`" and any `MINOR` value greater than or equal to `24` and with the same `MAJOR` value is valid (`PATCH` value can be anything).

-Some claim that pinning dependencies is a _must_ because developers can possibly publish a "bad" release and it might break your project (even if it's considered to be a `PATCH` release).
+Some claim that pinning dependencies is a _must_ because developers may publish a "bad" release and it might break your project (even if it's considered to be a `PATCH` release).
 Others say don't bother because it's too tedious to maintain and it makes the Git history noisier.